 Beard style

-3. How was American actor, director, and singer Anthony Perkins died?
+3. How did American actor, director, and singer Anthony Perkins die?

 AIDS